innopolis-devops/labs/app_python/CI.md

 * No usage of self-hosted runners in the public repository
 * Use of build cache while building docker image
 * Keep actions minimal to save time
+* Docker push stage is performed only if build & tests and security stages are passed